Sjeiti/ronvalstarnl/src/data/markdown/post_experiment-marbles.md

 ## Swirls and rotation

 Like I said; this is not 3D.
 But I did want stuff to roll around somewhat realisticly.
-And marbles have these colorfull swirls.
+And marbles have these colorful swirls.
 So in the end what I’ve settled for is rotation depending on horizontal direction.